AXErunners/docs/introduction/features.rst

 wallets include a small fee by default, although some miners will process transactions even if no fee is included.

-The release of Axe 0.12.2.0 and activation of DIP0001 saw a simultaneous reduction of fees by a factor of 10, while the block size was increased from 1MB to 2MB to promote continued growth of low-cost transactions even as the cost of Axe rises.
+The release of Dash 0.12.2.0 and activation of DIP0001 saw a simultaneous reduction of fees by a factor of 10, while the block size was increased from 1MB to 2MB to promote continued growth of low-cost transactions even as the cost of Axe rises.
 Axe also supports